ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

    The 'key' parameter MUST also include the following parameters, if and only if the OSCORE group is not a pairwise-only group.

-   * The 'gp_enc_alg' parameter, specifying the Group Encryption Algorithm used in the OSCORE group to encrypt messages protected with the group mode.
+   * The 'gp_enc_alg' parameter, specifying the Group Encryption Algorithm that is used in the OSCORE group to encrypt messages protected with the group mode.
 This parameter takes values from the "Value" column of the "COSE Algorithms" registry {{COSE.Algorithms}}.

-   * The 'sign_alg' parameter, specifying the Signature Algorithm used to sign messages in the OSCORE group.
+   * The 'sign_alg' parameter, specifying the Signature Algorithm that is used in the OSCORE group to sign messages protected with the group mode.
 This parameter takes values from the "Value" column of the "COSE Algorithms" registry {{COSE.Algorithms}}.

    * The 'sign_params' parameter, specifying the parameters of the Signature Algorithm.
 This parameter is a CBOR array, which includes the following two elements: